AlistairClark7/DesignTimeMapper/README.md

         public string NestedProperty2 { get; set; }
     }

-When the project is built a new class is added called `DesignTimeMapper.cs` which contains the mapper methods.
+When the project is built a new class is added called `DtmExtenstions.cs` which contains the mapper methods.

 More details and features to come later!